 As the fall months begin to emerge, the warming autumn colors will descend from the San Francisco Peaks to the streets of Flagstaff.
 Considering the vague perception of when the foliage will reach its peak, the Flagstaff LEAF-ometer is a great resource for those hoping to observe the transitioning colors.
 This online resource enables visitors to grasp an idea of what stage of color alteration to expect leaves when traveling to various areas of the city.
 Flagstaff offers many opportunities to explore and witness the alluring golden brown, red and orange autumn colors.

 Those interested in absorbing the scenery by foot might consider hiking some of Flagstaff’s prominent trails.
 There are many trails, ranging in difficulty, which will provide stunning views of the changing landscape.
 Some of these trails include Wilson Meadow, Aspen Nature Loop and Bismarck Lake.

-Located in the Heart Prairie, Wilson Meadow is brimming with meadows and aspen groves in an open landscape.
-The lavish amount of nature, including fields of wildflowers and grasslands, ensures that this trail will offer incredible sights of the foliage.
-This trail comes in at two miles roundtrip, making it a wonderful option for those with minimal hiking experience and for those with children.
+Located in Hart Prairie, Wilson Meadow is brimming with meadows and aspen groves in an open landscape.
+The lavish amount of nature, including fields of wildflowers and grasslands, ensures incredible sights of the foliage.
+This trail comes in at two miles round-trip, making it a wonderful option for those with minimal hiking experience and for those with children.